sketchychen/phrase-count/readme.md

 Given a string representing a document, write a function which returns the top 10 most frequent repeated phrases.
 A phrase is a stretch of three to ten consecutive words and cannot span sentences.
 Only include a phrase if it is not a subset of another, longer phrase (if “calm cool” and “calm cool and collected” are repeated, do not include “calm cool” in the returned set).

 ## current game plan:
-- convert txt file to list of strings (sentence).
+- convert txt file to list of strings
+  - more specifically list of sentences, as phrases do not span sentences.
 - make everything lowercase and remove major punctuation (",:.?!") from words.
   - sometimes a phrase may occur before a comma but again before a period, but it's still the same phrase.
   - apostrophes and hyphens are usually used to combine words rather than clauses or phrases, so I won't remove those.